Anna Lembke | Sana Qadar

 Speaking on her new book, Dopamine Nation, psychiatrist Dr Anna Lembke in conversation with the ABC’s Sana Qadar discusses the neuroscience of addiction and how we can find balance in a world flooded with these potent time-sapping (and often despair-inducing) lures.

 While dopamine is a neurotransmitter that is vital for health and happiness, too much dopamine too often tips the balance towards misery.
-Lembke explains what new scientific discoveries can teach us about this relentless pursuit of pleasure, its relationship to pain and how this knowledge can inform our choices to make for more flourishing lives.
-She shares insights from her clients and their struggles to overcome these problems.
+Lembke will explain what new scientific discoveries can teach us about this relentless pursuit of pleasure, its relationship to pain and how this knowledge can inform our choices to make for more flourishing lives.
+She will share insights from her clients and their struggles to overcome these problems.

 At a time when we are all vulnerable to compulsive overconsumption, both understanding the science and learning from the experiences of others can help us break our own dopamine addiction.
 It’s high time to pursue healthier pleasures: genuine contentment with self and connectedness to others.

 We're giving away 100 copies of Anna Lembke's New York Times bestseller, Dopamine Nation: Finding Balance in the Age of Indulgence.

 Register for this event to be placed in the draw to win a copy!